 There are also e-sim cards for Kiribati, they seem like an even better deal than a local Kiribati prepaid sim card, but there is a little catch.
 See below for more info.

 Traveltomtom normally also recommends world travel sim cards.
 However, for Kiribati there are no international sim cards available online.
 But may be for your next trip abroad you want to check out my comparison of the best international sim cards for traveling abroad in 2024.

 Best e-sim cards for Kiribati

 Believe it or not but I also found e-sim cards for Kiribati.
 E-sim cards are the easiest way to stay connected when traveling to Kiribati because you can arrange everything online within just a few clicks.
 No need to visit a phone store and swap physical sim cards anymore.

-You order an e-sim card online, receive a unique code in your email, follow the instructions, apply the settings and you are all set, connected and ready to use data on your phone when traveling in Kiribati.
+You order an e-sim card online, receive a QR code in your email, scan it, follow the instructions, apply the settings and you are all set, connected and ready to use data on your phone when traveling in Kiribati.

 Check out the following e-sim card deals for Kiribati: